 To create a proper title to his property, and obtain £180 mortgage from the Woburn Benefit Building Society, in June 1853 John Goodall swore an affidavit that his father had built the property in about 1826, and had lived there till he died about 1839.
 His mother then lived in the house, until she died in in 1851.
-Before she died, John had built another cottage next door, on the same land.
+Before she died, John had built his cottage next door, on the same land.
 He mentions there was a dispute about the ownership his father’s cottage after his father death, but that he has never paid rent to anyone for it.
 This was probably the Duke of Bedford trying to reclaim the land that was originally his.
 On the same day as his affidavit, Thomas Keens, bricklayer of Woburn Sands, also swore that he remembered George Goodall throwing up a bank around some land in 1824, and building a cottage two years later.
 Keens’ father had also erected a house nearby, by fencing off the Dukes land and building a cottage.
 He recalled that some years ago, there had been some dispute about the local cottages, and one had been pulled down, but his and Goodall’s were left alone.

 Three years later, Goodall bought land behind his cottage from Gabriel Ireland for £12.
-Gabriel too had to state he had had undisturbed occupation of the premises for 30-plus years.
+Gabriel had had to state he had had undisturbed occupation of the premises for 30-plus years.
 Goodall gave the cottage his father had built to his sister, who was married to John Sollom.
 Sollom, like the Goodalls, was a sawyer by trade.

-Goodall owned most of the land now occupied by St Michaels churchyard, and had four acres fronting the top of Church Road, which was later the hockey ground of the Knoll school.
+Goodall owned most of the land now occupied by St Michaels churchyard, and had four acres fronting the top of Church Road, which was later the hockey ground of the Knoll School.
 He also had land in Aspley Guise, and became a timber merchant with a yard near Woburn Sands Station.
 The money the parish had spent on a simple saw for his father George was money well spent!

 Goodall took a further mortgage from George Woods of Oakley, a keeper for The Duke of Bedford, for £120 in 1860.
-I would be surprised the Duke was involved directly in lending money to the people who had fenced off his land and effectively stolen it, unless he thought the squatters would default on their loans and he would be able to reclaim the land.
+I would be surprised the Duke was involved directly in lending money to the people who had fenced off his land and effectively stolen it, unless perhaps he thought the squatters would default on their loans and he would be able to reclaim the land.

 Goodall took another mortgage for £400 on New Year’s Day 1862, from Elizabeth Platt of Bedford.
 This much larger amount was secured on all Goodall’s property and land on Aspley Heath.
 It looks like he was able to pay this off by 1866, but a year later he re-mortgages again, to John Thomas Green, a Woburn solicitor, for £1000.
-Crucially, this included the right for Green to sell on the properties. £1000 is a large amount of money for 1867, but Goodall went back for further loans over the next 2 years months for more than £2500.
+Crucially, this included the right for Green to sell on the properties. £1000 is a large amount of money for 1867, but Goodall went back for further loans for more than £2500.
 Was this to start his timber yard at Woburn Sands Station?

 All this financial borrowing and mortgaging obviously attracted some adverse comments locally as a noticed appeared in the Northants Mercury in February 1864: